 “When I first got here, I did feel the older men in the rural area didn’t look at me as a doctor because I was female,” said Dr. Miller.

 She says not many patients called her “doctor” when she first started.
 They referred to her as “Ms. Miller,” while they called her physician assistant, who was male, “doctor.”

 Dr. Allard had it a little easier when she started because the community was used to a female doctor by then.
-However, she said it can still be difficult convincing a man to see a female.
+However, she said it can still be challenging at times convincing some of the men to see a female physician.

-Both Dr. Allard and Dr. Miller’s family-lives are extremely important to them and it can be a hard balance when working in the medical field.
-Dr. Allard says she makes it a point to not take work home.
+Both Dr. Allard and Dr. Miller’s family-lives are extremely important to them, and it can be a hard balance when working in the medical field.
+Still, Dr. Allard says she makes it a point to not take work home.
 She and her husband enjoy trap-shooting when they get the opportunity and Dr. Allard goes horse-back riding with her daughter.
-As a rural physician it can be difficult to find time away.
-In some cases, such as a trauma situation, they need as many hands as they can get.

-Dr. Miller has three kids and before Dr. Allard started at Cheyenne County Clinic, Dr. Miller was the only physician for nine years.
-She said it did take away from her family a little and it would have been easier if she had had a partner, but Dr. Miller still found time to be with her children.
+Dr. Miller has three children and before Dr. Allard started at Cheyenne County Clinic, Dr. Miller was the sole physician for nine years.
+Though she said it did take some away from her family and it would have been easier if she had had a partner, she still found time to be with her children.
 She has enjoyed being involved in her children’s sports activities and is a faithful KU Jayhawk fan.

 “It’s important to have a family relationship so we try to do a lot together,” said Dr. Miller.

 Dr. Allard says it’s hard on the husbands as well.
 Many times female physicians are primary source of income for their household.
 Most men of this generation grew up feeling they had to be the breadwinner.
 Many husbands are stepping up and taking the role of child care provider and homemaker.